vphantom/vof/JSON_APIs.md

 ## Implementation Considerations

+### Maps

+Decoders should use the last value when a key is present multiple times.

 ### Series

-Encoders should use the first record of the list to determine the structure of all records in the list.
-They should fail if a subsequent member has extra fields set.
-If subsequent members are missing any fields though, encoders should encode `Null` for them in order to keep going.
+Encoders can either pre-scan the full series to collect the possible record fields, which is convenient but breaks streaming ability, or rely on the first record's fields and fail if any subsequent record includes extra fields when streaming is needed.
+This is considered an implementation detail.